techidaily/site-ai-voice-clone/source/_posts/ai-video-translator-online-for-2024.md

 ### 1\.
 Use 24/7 Hours Seamless AI Live Streaming Software

  Most sellers are unaware of current digital trends and the right actions for live selling.
 In that context, you need a platform to provide everything from script to selling videos.
-However, using[Wondershare Virbo Live](https://virbo.wondershare.com/virbo-live.html) and staying in a single place is suggested to plan and execute the live shopping.
+However, using [Wondershare Virbo Live](https://virbo.wondershare.com/virbo-live.html) and staying in a single place is suggested to plan and execute the live shopping.
 Virbo Live is an AI tool that connects sellers with customers through streaming videos.

 1. **AI Avatar:** Wondershare Virbo Live offers an AI avatar feature for start-ups and small business owners.
 It eliminates the need for a well-groomed host or managing crew.
 AI avatars can perfectly mimic your actions with natural movements to engage the audience.
 2. **Q&A Library:** The platform allows the creation of automatic responses with a personalized library of questions.
 The major advantage of having such an option is that it helps users connect better with the audience.